New York

 New York is signatory to State Zero-Emission Vehicle Programs Memorandum of Understanding intended to increase purchases of new plug-in vehicles.
 From this, New York requires that 25% of light-duty non-emergency vehicle purchases be ZEVs by 2025, and government agencies install supporting charging stations.

-A new law passed in 2021 (Chapter 423 of the Laws of 2021) will ban the sale of fossil fuel passenger cars and require that they be electric by 2035, which will facilitate a transition of the State’s vehicle fleet toward being fully electric.
+A new law passed in 2021 will ban the sale of fossil fuel passenger cars and require that they be electric by 2035, which will facilitate a transition of the State’s vehicle fleet toward being fully electric.
 The law also contains a phase-in for other vehicle types, where feasible.
+Chapter 423 of the Laws of 2021.

-Last Reviewed: August 2022
+Last Reviewed: November 2024

 The New York Power Authority (NYPA) has been offering its Energy Services Program for 32 years.
 Between 1987 and 2019, NYPA has financed and invested over $3.1 billion across 6,953 facilities within New York State.
 Under this Energy Services Program, NYPA provides services that include developing feasibility studies, engineering design, life-cycle cost analyses, procuring equipment, contractor labor, hazardous waste disposal, managing projects/construction and financing projects.
 Measures include, but are not limited to: lighting retrofits, building envelop-related improvements, HVAC modernization, including energy-efficient chillers, boilers, and controls, high-efficiency motors, variable-speed drives, energy management systems, process controls, and distributed generation.
 These installations, and many more, have been performed throughout the NYPA customer base.
 New York State governmental entities, municipalities, school districts, public housing authorities, wastewater treatment plants, prisons, hospitals, museums, zoos, and public colleges are all continuing participants in the NYPA program.
 In 2019, NYPA initiated approximately $532 million in energy efficiency projects across over 293 public buildings statewide.
 The programs are implemented without performance guarantees which are traditionally offered by ESCOs.
 NYPA has been steadily expanding its program services and is on track to exceed $600M in 2020.
 DASNY also has the authorizing language to support performance contracting, and many municipalities and K-12 schools issue their own procurements independently to obtain performance contracting services.